Cherreads

 Elijah laughed.
 "Vivid imagination there, kid, but I would be more concerned about surviving the pilgrimage than trying to punch something you can't even reach."

-Emily turned around, her eyes narrowed as she observed a young man with a mulberry colored mask.
+Emily turned around, her eyes narrowed as she observed a young man with a burgundy colored mask.
 His coffee-brown skin complexion radiated in the sun's glow, while his long, black dreadlocks hung down his shoulders.
-She felt exposed beneath his grayish-green eyes, which stared back at her with stoic precision.
-Her eyes drifted away from his gaze as she fixated on his urban street clothes.

-Emily raised an eyebrow, then glanced up at the slumbering ENGINE.
+Emily glanced up at the ENGINE, then looked at the man.
 "Wait, what?"

 The man nodded but did not respond.
-His eyes fixated on Emily's body language.

-"Well, the ENGINE really knows how to pick its chosen," Sarah said with wide eyes as she looked at the man.
+"Well, the ENGINE really knows how to pick its chosen," Sarah said.
 "Amos from the empire of Augustine.
 Looks like the pilgrimage just got more competitive."

 "I'm sorry, I do not know who you are," Emily replied, shrugging.